 Indra still did not know the Bodhisatta’s intention for giving so generously and so appeared before him in blazing divine glory to ask.
-The Bodhisatta answered that his only goal was nirvana, the end of the cycle of rebirth.
+The Bodhisatta answered that his only goal was nirvana.
 Indra was so pleased by this answer that he granted the Bodhisatta a wish, with which he asked to never be tempted by treasures or family.
 Impressed, Indra offered more wishes, and the Bodhisatta asked to not grow infirm as he grew old, to never have to talk to any foolish people, to have conversations with wise men, to be free from lust, to meet people seeking alms, and finally he wished Indra would leave and never return because he had everything he needed already and didn’t want to be distracted in his quest.
 Indra apologized and agreed; and the Bodhisatta remained in bliss on his island home for the rest of his earthly life.

 In the Lifetime of the Buddha